-By combining state-of-the-art PEM electrolyser technology with grid services and integrating both into the steel manufacturing process , H2FUTURE builds on the expertise of its project partners.
+By combining state-of-the-art PEM electrolyser technology with grid services and integrating both into the steel manufacturing process , H2FUTURE built on the expertise of its project partners.

 Steel making process